FAQ

 See our “standard pressure” shotshells

-• Steel for “high performance” shotshells intended solely for shotguns that are steel-shot proofed to 1,320 bar (with removable chokes).
+• Steel or copper for “high performance” shotshells intended solely for shotguns that are steel-shot proofed to 1,320 bar (with removable chokes).

 See our “high performance” shotshells